Dartemiss/DragonEngine/README.md

 - Pressing `ESC` will quit the app.

+- Static objects are inserted on a quadtree and can't be transformed.
+Dynamic objects can be transformed and are inserted on an aabbTree

 ## GUI
 - For knowing more about the project click on the menu bar on `Help` and then `About`.